Caitlin Mance, Executive Director

 Sam is currently a junior at Temple University studying Sport and Recreation Management.
 She began her rowing career at Owen J. Roberts High School where she rowed for all four years.
 She then went on to row for Temple University before a season-ending injury prevented her from returning to the sport.
 Previously Sam was the assistant rowing coach for Great Valley High School.

 Myi Harte, Novice Men's Coach, Middle School Coach, and Boatyard Assistant

 Myi rowed for PCR all four years of high school.
-He also volunteers during the PCR summer rowing camps.
-Closer to the end of his high school rowing career, he began assisting with the Middle School Program.
-Now studying Psychology at CCP, Myi plans to transfer into Temple University to study for Kinesiology and continue working towards his goal of becoming a Sports Therapist.
+He also served as a volunteer coach for the PCR summer learn-to-row camps.
+Towards the end of his high school rowing career, he began assisting with PCR's Middle School Rowing Program.
+Myi is currently studying psychology at CCP and plans to transfer to a four-year university to continue studying psychology.
+Myi also coaches at Bachelors Barge Club and hopes to coaching and build upon his knowledge of the sport.

 Nick Santo, Novice Men's Coach and Middle School Coach

-Nick Santo, originally from the Bronx, NY, rowed for five years competitively with Row New York - Manhattan and competed with the program's first appearance at the Royal Canadian Henley in 2016.
-During the summer of 2018, Nick coaches their learn-to-row and middle school programs at both Row New York's Manhattan and Brooklyn locations while also competing with Row New York at the Paris Gay Games.
-He currently still rows at Bachelors Barge Club and studies civil engineering at Temple University.
+Nick Santo, originally from the Bronx, NY, rowed competitively for five years with Row New York - Manhattan and competed in the program's first appearance at the Royal Canadian Henley in 2016.
+During the summer of 2018, Nick coached the learn-to-row and middle school programs at both the Row New York Manhattan and Brooklyn locations while also competing with Row New York at the Paris Gay Games.
+He currently for Bachelors Barge Club and is studying Environmental Science at Temple University.